Let’s meet Raye.

 Describe your role at LEO Learning.

-I’m a Learning Designer, which means I play a part in creating experiences that learners love.
+I’m a Learning Consultant, which means I play a part in creating experiences that learners love.
 There are many layers to my role and it all starts with identifying the skills, knowledge and attitudes of an audience and then designing a learning experience that closes this gap.